-Proposal for a book consisting of a theoretical introduction to the concept of co-evolution, its application in various fields and its possible meaning and relevance in architecture; three chapters about the possible application of the concept in practice, research and education, respectively; and a discussion about the co-evolutionary integration of theory, practice, research and education in architecture.
+Proposal for a pentalogy of books about co-evolutionary architecture, including a theoretical introduction to the concept of co-evolution and its possible meaning and relevance in architecture; investigations of the possible application of the concept in practice, research and education, respectively; and a discussion of the possible co-evolutionary integration of theory, practice, research and education in architecture.

-Each chapter is made up of two parts that are reciprocally evolved like the co-evolution between the butterfly and the plant it pollinates and from which its larvae feed.
+Each book is made up of two parts that are reciprocally evolved like the co-evolution between the butterfly and the plant it pollinates and from which its larvae feed.
 This relationship between the butterfly and the plant, however, is affected by many other factors, including the individual co-evolution of each organism with predators and parasites.
-Similarly, the two parts of each chapter are co-evolved with the parts of the other chapters.
+Similarly, the two parts of each book are co-evolved with the parts of the other books.

-And, because co-evolution occurs through interaction between different groups of organisms, each part of the book differs from the other parts: one part being visionary and another reflective; one part being based on personal experiences and another on theoretical arguments.
+And, because co-evolution occurs through interaction between different groups of organisms, each part differs from the other parts: one part being visionary and another reflective; one part being based on personal experiences and another on theoretical arguments.

-The book differs from most other books about architecture in that its focus is on the processes of architecture rather than on the results.
+The pentalogy differs from most other books about architecture in that the focus is on the processes of architecture rather than on the results.
 It is about how to conceive, create, study and teach architecture rather than about what is conceived, created, studied or taught.
-In that sense it also differs, in that its focus integrates theory, practice, research and education rather than focusing on only one of these areas.
+In that sense it also differs, in that the focus integrates theory, practice, research and education rather than focusing on only one of these areas.

 1. Architecture is understood here as a collective expression of humanity.

 2. The United Nations define social inclusion “as the process of improving the terms of participation in society, particularly for people who are disadvantaged, through enhancing opportunities, access to resources, voice and respect for rights” (Department of Economic and Social Affairs, 2016: 17).